oauthstuff/draft-oauth-par/main.md

 The following authorization server metadata [@!RFC8414] parameters are introduced to signal the server's capability and policy with respect to pushed authorization requests.

 `pushed_authorization_request_endpoint`
-: The URL of the pushed authorization request endpoint at which the client can post an authorization request and get a request URI in exchange.
+: The URL of the pushed authorization request endpoint at which a client can post an authorization request in exchange for a `request_uri` value usable at the authorization server.

 `require_pushed_authorization_requests`
 : Boolean parameter indicating whether the authorization server accepts authorization request data only via the pushed authorization request method.
 If omitted, the default value is `false`.